girlscript-blr/BuildWithGSBlr-Raahat/README.md

 Each time you send your survey, whether it’s annually, quarterly, or more frequently is called a “wave.”
 Comparing survey results across waves will show trends and changing attitudes that can either prove your decisions are solid or indicate it’s time to change course.

+## Prerequisites

+Node.js should be installed in the system.

+If you have Node.js in your system use this [link](h)ttps://nodejs.org/en/download/)

 ## Technology Stack Used

 ![HTML](https://img.shields.io/badge/frontend-html-orange.svg?logo=html5&style=flat-square)